What Makes A Kingridge Labrador?

 We provide the following services with each and every Labrador in the litter.
 The detailed records for each puppy are included in Kingridge Kennel's "Puppy Package."

 1. Puppy Package (at the time of adoption)

 We provide the new puppy parents with detailed information about their new Labrador form birth, in an adorable "Kingridge Puppy Book" that includes photos, milestones, AKC papers, and journal entries.
 The results from BioSensor Therapy, the Seven Steps of Socialization, Obedience Personality Testing, and Puppy Obedience Training are all included so that you have a lovely organized keepsake of memories.
 We provide you with detailed training exercises to follow for the next month and lots of room for journaling the progress you are making with your new puppy.
 We also provide each new puppy owner with a copy of the book "Superpuppy" which provides a great deal of practical advise and tips for puppy training.
 Also

-included at 10 weeks are our homemade organic dog treats, a stuffed animal scented like the pup's mother to minimize puppy separation anxiety, and a sample of the quality holistic puppy food to which the pup is accustomed.
-Each litter is also documented through photographs and video clips and an included DVD slide show documents all of the adorable firsts for the lives of the puppies.
+included at the time of adoption are our homemade organic dog treats, a stuffed animal scented like the pup's mother to minimize puppy separation anxiety, and a sample of the quality grain-free puppy food to which the pup is accustomed.
+Each litter is also documented through photographs and video clips in an included DVD slide show.

 2. Health Guarantee on Puppies and Clearances on Parents